mitmath/computational-thinking/website/index.md

 ## Logistics

-Course materials will be published on this website.
+Course materials will be published on this website on **Monday 1:00pm**.
+Each week is a new _chapter_, which includes:

-TR 2:30&ndash;3:30pm EST, online (Go to the lecture page on this site to stream it.)

-- Tuesdays: Prerecorded videos, released on YouTube and played live on this site.

-- Thursdays: Live sessions (same YouTube link 2:30&ndash;3) and MIT-only discussion (3-3:30); link to follow
+- Asynchronous video lectures _(total 60 minutes)_
+- Interactive visualizations
+- Exercises

+### Live lectures
+On **Monday 1:00pm - 2:30pm**, after the material is published, there will also be:
+- Q&A on Discord
+- Live overview lecture _(30 minutes)_

+On **Wednesday 1:00pm 2:30pm** _(MIT students only)_, you will meet with fellow students and your TA to:
+- Review the lecture
+- Work on problem sets in small groups or individually, with the opportunity to ask questions to your TA

-Start date: September 1, 2020
+Start date: February 16, 2021

-Office hours TBD.

 ### Discussion forum and homework submission
 - [Discord](https://discord.gg/Z5qnVf8): discussion (we encourage you to hang out here during class!)

-- [Piazza](https://piazza.com/class/kd33x1xnfyq3b1): (MIT only) allows for anonymity to other students, discussion
+- [Piazza](https://piazza.com/class/kd33x1xnfyq3b1): (MIT only) questions, discussion with staff, announcements

-- [Canvas](https://canvas.mit.edu/courses/5637): (MIT only) homework submission.
-If you're a non-MIT student, please find a partner to cross-grade homeworks via Discord.
+- [Canvas](https://canvas.mit.edu/courses/5637): (MIT only) homework submissions.
+If you're a non-MIT student, don't worry, the **homework has built-in answers checks**, or you can find a partner to cross-grade homeworks via Discord.

 ### Evaluation

+The final grade is 80% problem sets, and 20% MITx _quick questions_.

-*   12 weekly problem sets with equal weight; your lowest score will be dropped.
+*   Problem sets are released on Tuesdays and due before Sunday (11:59pm).
+They have equal weight; your lowest score will be dropped.

-*   Released on Thursdays and due before the following Thursday's class.
-(No problem set during Thanskgiving week.)

-*   No exams

-Problem sets consist of code.
-MIT students enrolled in the course must submit homeworks via Canvas.
-If you are not a student then we encourage you to join the Discord and find a cross-grading partner.
+*   MITx exercises (_quick questions_) are due before Wednesday (11:59pm), but are best done on Monday, during or right after the lectures.